yogeshwar607/shreemoryacabs/docs/REVIEW_COLLECTION_STRATEGY.md

 ```
 Thank you for your feedback, [Customer Name]!

-We're glad you had a good experience with GreenEVCabs.
+We're glad you had a good experience with Shree Morya Cabs.
 We'd love to know what we can do to make your next ride a 5-star experience!
 Please feel free to share any suggestions at +91 74982 64215.

 Looking forward to serving you again soon!

-- GreenEVCabs Team
+- Shree Morya Cabs Team
 ```

 **Action:** Proactively call customer within 24 hours to understand improvement areas